quicwg/base-drafts/draft-ietf-quic-recovery.md

 sequence number space to be filled, and so if a segment is lost multiple times in a row, the loss epoch may not end for several round trips.
-Because both should reduce their congestion windows only once per epoch, QUIC will do it correctly once for every round trip that experiences loss, while TCP may only do it once across multiple round trips.
+Because both should reduce their congestion windows only once per epoch, QUIC will do it once for every round trip that experiences loss, while TCP may only do it once across multiple round trips.

 ### No Reneging